Djibouti – a small French- and Arabic-speaking country in the Horn of Africa. It used to be known as French Somaliland until 1967.

 International roaming is the most convenient way to stay connected when traveling in other countries because you do not have to buy a new SIM card, have to deal with SIM card registration regulations, nor have multiple phone numbers to deal with.

 However, international roaming has proven to be expensive in many cases, especially compared to buying local SIM cards.
 That is why many travelers are not fond of international roaming.

 The Preferred Way to Stay Connected When Traveling in Djibouti

 Getting a SIM card from Evatis by Djibouti Telecom would be your only option when considering a Djiboutian SIM card.
-Be sure to explore the roaming options your provider offers you, as they may offer free or cheap roaming bundles.

 Going to other places around the world?
 Then you should also check out my sim card buying guides for other destinations around the world.